pvcraven/arcade_book/source/chapters/06_what_is_a_programming_language/index.rst

 ^^^^^^^^^^^^^^^^^

 In order to make things
-easier, computer scientists came up with something called `assembly language`_.
+easier, a computer scientist named Kathleen Booth came up with something called `assembly language`_.
 Assembly language is a `Second Generation Language`_ (2GL).
 Assembly language looks like this: